SuperJunlw/DragonShootingArcadeGame/README.md

 # DragonShootingArcadeGame
 A 2D mini arcade game of a dragon shooting pursuing rockets.
 Developed using openFrameWorks toolkits

+# Features
+- Enemies turns to and pursuits player right after them spawn, the movements of the enemies are control by phyics forces.
+- Player can control the movements and rotation of the dragon

 Dragon Shooting Arcade Game
 ![2dGame](https://user-images.githubusercontent.com/89228133/206940624-0813b486-0640-4404-901e-54f37e8e161f.png)